-I do a job that I love, but it also leads me to ask myself many questions.
+I do a job I love, but it makes me ask myself many questions.
 And I don’t always like the answers I give myself.

 It is the chemical substance of “wanting” and desire.